joseee-molina/joseee-molina/README.md

 Hello!
 I'm a CS major at UT Dallas.
 Currently learning about low-level C programming and systems programming.
 Before coming to UT Dallas, I was a physics major at Tsinghua University.
 I have worked as a full-time Software Engineer at NielsenIQ.
 I have interned at Hewlett Packard Enterprise and at Orchata (YCS20).
 I'm passionate about programming, math, and making CS education accessible to students from every background and ethnicity.
 If you would like to know more about the projects I worked on in my previous jobs, or my portfolio, please go to my [website]

 - 🌱 I’m currently learning new tools, including Spring Boot, Angular, AWS and mastering non-relational databases like MongoDB.
-I am also into tennis 🎾 training, and reading classics!
+I am also into tennis 🎾, and reading classics!

 - 🥅 2022-2023 Goals: secure a full-time job after graduation.
 Serve back to my community.
 Apply the knowledge that I have acquired to solve challenging problems in the healthcare and finance area.
 Sharpen my software skills (I'm currently learning cloud-based microservice development and its integration with Angular, Azure and AWS).